 Trade on Margin

-TD Financial Spread Trading allows you to trade on margin, which means you need only deposit a small percentage of the full value of your trade leaving your excess capital to continue working hard elsewhere.
+Financial Spread Trading allows you to trade on margin, which means you need only deposit a small percentage of the full value of your trade leaving your excess capital to continue working hard elsewhere.

 This ability to leverage means that Financial Spread Trading can carry a high degree of risk to your capital, consequently losses can quickly and substantially exceed your initial investment.
 You may lose more than your initial investment and you may also need to make further deposits.
 Financial Spread Trading is not suitable for everyone.
 You should therefore ensure you fully understand the risks involved and seek independent advice if necessary.